diena1dev/CrowUtils/README.md

 ### = Installing =

-CrowUtils depends on any version of the Fabric Loader equal to or greater than 0.16.12, along with the mod [Fabric Language Kotlin](https://modrinth.com/mod/fabric-language-kotlin) and [MCEF](https://modrinth.com/mod/mcef/), and is written specifically for **1.21.4**.
+CrowUtils depends on any version of the Fabric Loader equal to or greater than 0.16.12, along with the mods [Fabric API](https://modrinth.com/mod/fabric-api/), [Fabric Language Kotlin](https://modrinth.com/mod/fabric-language-kotlin), and
+[MCEF](https://modrinth.com/mod/mcef/), and is written specifically for **1.21.4**.

+If you have all dependencies and the mod is still not working, update everything to its latest version.

 Drag and drop the mod .jar from [Releases](https://github.com/diena1dev/CrowUtils/releases), ensuring all dependencies are met.